bote795/TestChromeExtensionSync/README.md

 ##Description
 Easy way of being able to have a list on the go of things to do.

+##Features
+1. Sync across browsers
+2. Auto Deletes items completed after two weeks
+3. Ability to restore items accidently marked as completed
+4. Ability to drag and sort items
+5. if text to longs shortens it and gives option to readMore

 ##Development Pics

 1. Proto type 1 6.11.15: